marapika/wise-input-step-validation/README.md

 Script for cron job to monitor changes of the properties file (if changed creates file CHANGES.application.properties.[timestamp] with differences): wise-cron.sh

-To add script to cron, follow commands:
+To add script to cron (runs every minute), follow commands:
 > crontab -e
 In the file place command:
 > */1 * * * * /PATH/wise-cron.sh